Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Weak gravitational lensing of CMB and galaxies

 \subsection{Cosmological information from CMB lensing and cosmic shear}

-To see how the lensing spectra depend on the cosmological parameters, in Figure \ref{deriv}, we plot the logarithmic derivatives of angular spectra $C_{\ell}^{dd}$, $C_{\ell}^{\gamma_3\gamma_3}$ and $C_{\ell}^{d\gamma_3}$ with respect to the dark energy equation-of-state parameters $w_0$, $w_a$ (left), and the neutrino mass characterized by the dimensionless parameter, $f_{\nu}=(\sum m_{\nu}/93.14 {\rm eV})/\Omega_{\rm m} h^2$ (right).
-Here, the quantity $\gamma_{3}$ represents the shear field estimated from the galaxy subsample in the third redshift bin, whose precise meaning will be specified later (see Sec.~\ref{sec3}).
+To see how the lensing spectra depend on the cosmological parameters, in Fig.~\ref{deriv}, we plot the logarithmic derivatives of angular spectra $C_\l^{dd}$, $C_\l^{\gamma_3\gamma_3}$ and $C_\l^{d\gamma_3}$ with respect to the dark energy equation-of-state parameters $w_0$, $w_a$ (left), and the neutrino mass $\mnu$ (right).
+Here, the quantity $\gamma_3$ represents the shear field estimated from the galaxy subsample in the third redshift bin, whose precise meaning will be specified later (see Sec.~\ref{sec3}).
 Note that the cosmological dependence of the other shear fields from different redshift bins is qualitatively the same.
-For comparison, we also show the dependence on matter density, i.e., the logarithmic derivative $d\ln C_\ell/d\ln\Omega_{\rm m}h^2$.
+For comparison, we also show the dependence on matter density, i.e., the logarithmic derivative $d\ln C_\l/d\ln\Om h^2$.

 The influence of dark energy on the lensing power spectra basically comes from the growth factor of matter fluctuations, $D(k;z)$, and because of the homogeneous nature of the dark energy, its effect on growth factor is nearly independent of scales.
 Thus, the resultant variation of angular spectra with respect to the dark energy equation-of-state parameters is almost scale-independent.
 On the other hand, massive neutrinos lead to a characteristic suppression on the growth of large scale structure below the free-streaming scale.
 Since the characteristic wavenumber of the free-streaming scale becomes large as increasing the neutrino mass, as a consequence, the logarithmic derivative of lensing spectra can be negative, and decreases as increasing multipoles.
 That is, the amplitude of lensing spectra is reduced with the effect of neutrino mass at small scales, and with a high angular resolution lensing experiment, we can detect a clear signature of free-streaming suppression.